mebusy/notes/dev_notes/ios/IAP.md

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/IAP_receipt_payload2.png)

 - Attribute 5 is a SHA-1 hash of three key values
-    - Bundle identifier
     - Device identifier
-        - 提供API 读取?
+        - `device.identifierForVendor`
     - Opaque value (Attribute 4)
         - it's a little bit of cryptographic entropy.
         - A bit of secret salt that allows that SHA-1 hash to change over time, even the bundle ID and the device ID aren't changing.
+    - Bundle identifier
 - Unique to your app on this device
-    - this SHA-1 hash is unique to this app on the device. ?
+    - this SHA-1 hash is unique to this app on the device.
-- Create hash using **hardcoded** values, compare it to the one in type number 5.
+- Create hash using **those** values, compare it to the one in type number 5.

 So now you've done those three checks.
 That's the process of validating the receipt on the device.

 <h2 id="11fd4b761490e26bfc03282dad341fd5"></h2>